accodeing/code-challenges/14 - Web Component button/README.md

 - Shadow DOM
 - ES Modules

-There are the building blocks for Web Components.
+These are the building blocks for Web Components.
 Let's try building our own web component.
 Your task is to build a button component that takes an optional icon.